Skip to content

 smello run uvicorn app:app

 That's it.
-Smello activates before your code runs and monkey-patches requests, httpx, aiohttp, grpc, and botocore to capture all outgoing traffic.
-It also hooks sys.excepthook to capture unhandled exceptions.
+Smello activates before your code runs and captures outgoing traffic, pytest results, and unhandled exceptions.
 No code changes needed.

 Subprocess instrumentation propagates automatically, so smello run gunicorn app:app also captures traffic from worker processes.